obzehn/GROMACS_hands-on_intro/Malaria_targets/README.md

 └─── step4_prod
     │   prod.mdp
 ```
 plus the `solution_files` directory and some leftover files from the system generation.
-It is mandatory that `sbatch_me.sh`, `index.ndx`, `start.gro`, and `topol.top` are together in the same directory in which there are the energy minimization, NVT, NPT, and production directories, otherwise the script `sbatch_me.sh` won't be able to run the simulations for you.
+It is mandatory that `sbatch_me.sh`, `start.gro`, and `topol.top` are together in the same directory in which there are the energy minimization, NVT, NPT, and production directories, otherwise the script `sbatch_me.sh` won't be able to run the simulations for you.

 During both the Lysozyme tutorial and the preparation of the box for this excercise, you logged in a Baobab node by using the `salloc` command.
 In this way you can have access to a node and run an interactive job.
 This is nice because you can have real time answers from the node and you see clearly what is going on and what you are doing, which is pivotal for error-prone procedures like the generation of the starting box.
 However, when you close the connection, log out from Baobab, or simply turn off the computer, you lose the access to the computer and any running simulation will stop.
 Does this mean that you should be always connected?
-And that you should stay constantly in front of your computer, even for a few days at a time, while the simulations run, scared or losing the internat connection and see your runs fail?
+And that you should stay constantly in front of your computer, even for a few days at a time, while the simulations run, scared or losing the internet connection and see your runs fail?

 Clearly this is not the case.
 As explained also in the [first part](https://github.com/obzehn/GROMACS_hands-on_intro/tree/main?tab=readme-ov-file#allocating-an-interactive-job) of this tutorial, Baobab has a so-called queueing system, named [slurm](https://slurm.schedmd.com/overview.html).
 With slurm, you can prepare a *submission script* which contains the main commands that you want to run alongside the resources that you need.
 This is exactly what the `sbatch_me.sh` script is.